Mobile Virtual Network Operators (MVNOs) give the same signal at lower prices.

 Now these can be great value for money IF you are already planning to pay for these services.
 But they certainly shouldn’t be the main reasons to choose one of the main networks.

-The same goes for Vodafone’s VeryMe and O2 Priority.
+The same goes for Vodafone’s VeryMe, O2 Priority and Three+.
 These popular loyalty apps do have the occasional great freebie or discount – but you need to check just how much extra these are costing you.

 Which Mobile Virtual Network Operators use each network